Information for non-clinical student applicants for 2018 - APPLICATIONS HAVE NOW CLOSED FOR THESE STUDENTSHIPS

 Five CRUK Cambridge Centre MRes + PhD studentships are available for non-clinical applicants, to commence in October 2018.

-Students will choose one of the CRUK Cambridge Centre Programmes listed below (ie Cellular and Molecular Biology, Early Detection, Haematological Cancers, Neurobiology and Brain Cancers/Paediatric Cancers or Urological Cancers), within which they will select their MRes rotation projects.
+Students will choose one of the CRUK Cambridge Centre Programmes listed below (ie Cellular and Molecular Biology, Early Detection, Haematological Cancers, Neuro-oncology/Paediatric Cancers or Urological Cancers), within which they will select their MRes rotation projects.
 The MRes rotation projects offered by each of the five Programmes are also listed under each Programme heading (click on the project title for further information):

 Cellular and Molecular Biology Programme